Mesothelioma Lawsuit

 Mesothelioma lawsuits are potentially very high-value cases because the disease is so aggressive.
 In the early days of asbestos litigation, mesothelioma cases that went to trial often resulted in massive multi-million dollar verdicts for the plaintiff.
 Things are somewhat different these days because almost all asbestos cases settle out of court.
 In many cases, trial is not an option because the applicable defendants went bankrupt years ago.

 Today, most mesothelioma asbestos lawsuits settle quickly, with an average settlement payout between $1,000,000 and $2,000,000.
-For cases in which the plaintiff’s asbestos exposure can be reliably linked back to a specific product that was manufactured by a company that is still around, the average settlement value is much higher.
+The average settlement value is much higher for cases in which the plaintiff’s asbestos exposure can be reliably linked back to a specific product that was manufactured by a company that is still around.

 Mesothelioma Settlements & Verdicts